CodeWithJV/open-holochain-curriculum/slides/project-structure.md

    ```bash
    nix develop
    ```
-   - This command installs dependencies used by the Holochain CLI
+   - This command installs dependencies defined in `flake.nix`

 2. Launch the project:
    ```bash